 In our 33 years of marriage, Michael and I have never taken a vacation that didn’t include children or wasn’t attached to another event (such as General Assembly) – we never even had a honeymoon.
 In August we took the plunge and planned our vacation – a trip to Morocco through Smithsonian Journeys.
 When we decided to sponsor an asylum-seeker, we were sure he/she/they would have been with us for a month or two at least by then.
 But as time keeps ticking away and situations have changed (our first match found family to sponsor him; our second was denied bond), we began to worry about whether the compa would arrive before our trip.
 My anxiety began to grow, as it is wont to do, and in a tearful discussion we decided to tell the lawyer that the compa couldn’t arrive until after our return in early December.

 The selfishness of this decision – to possibly force two trans women to remain in prison because of a vacation – underscored our privilege, again.
 Then my phone rang.
-It was Karla and Dana, and through a friend in Cibola who is fluent in both Spanish and English, they told us how grateful they are to us.
+It was K and D, and through a friend in Cibola who is fluent in both Spanish and English, they told us how grateful they are to us.
 They couldn’t believe there were people they didn’t even know who care for them.
 They called upon god to bless us for our kindness.

 And just like that, the right path became clear.